LeanneCodes/4hair-salon/README.md

 ### Ensuring Data is Valid

-To ensure the workbook is updated with right number of figures, it is requested that the user inputs 6 figures for both sales and completed bookings.
+To ensure the worksheet is updated with right number of figures, it is requested that the user inputs 6 figures for both sales and completed bookings.
 Even if the sales for that week is zero.

 If the user does not enter in 6 figures for either input, the below error message will flag and ask the user to try again.